mxagar/census_model_deployment_fastapi/README.md

 # Census Model Deployment to Heroku Using FastAPI

 In this project, a simple census dataset is used to create an inference pipeline, which is trained and deployed to Heroku (among others) using FastAPI.
-The dataset consists of 32,561 entries of different people, each with 14 features (age, education, etc.) and the model infers the salary range of an entry.
-You can try the API here:
+The dataset consists of 32,561 entries of different people, each with 14 features (age, education, etc.) and the model infers the salary range of an entry. **You can try the API here** (you might need to wait a bit the first time until the app awakens):

 [https://census-salary-model.herokuapp.com](https://census-salary-model.herokuapp.com)